-Restricted Cash
+Cash and Restricted Cash

+Cash consists primarily of demand deposits.
 Certain amounts of cash are classified as restricted because their use is restricted by grant agreements.
-Restricted cash balances have been offset by grant and government subsidy revenue advances at December 31, 2019 and 2018.
+Restricted cash balances have been offset by grant and government subsidy revenue advances at December 31, 2020 and 2019.